JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/gw_tutorial/gw_tutorial.rst

 We can also do the ecut extrapolation automatically (this is the preferred way).
-Setting `ecut_extrapolation=True` will select 3 frequencies close by, and evalutate GW results on all of those frequencies, and automatically extrapolate (so one doesn't need the explicit extrapolation script above.
+Setting `ecut_extrapolation=True` will select 3 frequencies close by, and evaluate GW results on all of those frequencies, and automatically extrapolate (so one doesn't need the explicit extrapolation script above).

 For extrapolation to work, one has to be on the asymptotic `E^{-3/2}` regime however.
 To illustrate this, let's calculate with `ecut_extrapolation=True` but using 4 different highest frequency.